brisbane-elixir/todo/elixir_in_action_part_2.md

 ![Process dependencies](./elixir_in_action_images/todo-server-processes-2.png)

 Let's look at where we call our database process:
- - In `TodoServer.init`, we do `TodoDatabase.get` to load state from disk.
+ - In `Todo.Server.init`, we do `Todo.Database.get` to load state from disk.
- - In the `handle_cast` for `TodoServer.add_entry`, we do a `TodoDatabase.store`.
+ - In the `handle_cast` for `Todo.Server.add_entry`, we do a `Todo.Database.store`.

 The `store` call might seem harmless, since it's in an asynchronous cast.
 A client issues the request and continues on it's merry way without blocking.
 However, if requests arrive faster than they can be handled, the message queue for the Database will grow until eventually we run out of memory and possibly crash the BEAM.

 The `get` call is also problematic.
-It's synchronous, so the `TodoServer` waits for the response.
-While it's waiting, that `TodoServer` can't handle new messages.
-What is worse, however, is that because this is happening inside `init`, our single `TodoCache` process is blocked while the filesystem is read.
+It's synchronous, so the `Todo.Server` waits for the response.
+While it's waiting, that `Todo.Server` can't handle new messages.
+What is worse, however, is that because this is happening inside `init`, our single `Todo.Cache` process is blocked while the filesystem is read.
 Under a heavier load, this could render our system useless.

 ## Addressing the bottleneck